 Vitamin B12 balances hormones and improves quality of sperm

 The role B12 plays in the prevention of miscarriage has been well documented.
-Studies suggest that a low B12 levels may cause a miscarriage due to hyper coagulation.
-Furthermore, extended periods of deficiency will result in abnormal ovulation, impaired development of the egg and problems with implantation of the fertilized egg.1.
-Once you are pregnant it is important to continue daily intake as B12 helps to prevent miscarriage.
-Studies show that pregnant women are in fact easily prone to a B12 deficiency.2.
+Studies suggest that a low B12 levels may lead cause miscarriage due to hyper coagulation.
+Furthermore, extended periods of deficiency will result in abnormal ovulation, impaired development of the egg and problems with implantation of the fertilized egg.2.

 B-12 naturally occurs in all animal foods.
 Many foods have also been fortified with this vitamin, along with the other B-vitamins.
 There are not many B12 plant sources for vegetarians except for example purple laver (nori) which also contains iron.
 4.

-Good food sources of B12 include clams, oysters, salmon, trout, mussels, liver, fish eggs, crab, lobster, beef, venison, lamb and eggs, yogurt and milk.
+Good food sources of B12 include clams, oysters, salmon, trout, mussels, liver, fish eggs, crab, lobster, beef, venison, lamb and eggs.
 If you decide to take a supplement ensure it is in the stabile, bioavailable form as Methyl cobalamin.

 Iron for egg health